NFLPA Concerned Over Referee Lockout

 With the NFL also facing lawsuits from previous players about concussions, the concern from the NFLPA doesn’t seem too far fetched.
 Safety of players have been a major concern, even Jeremy Shockey recently tweeted his disgust of Roger Goodell’s lack of concern of player safety.
 Officials are first respondents on the field, with college and even HS refs officiating, they aren’t use to the speed or athleticism of NFL players and probably wouldn’t have the same reaction time as normal NFL officials.

 Its a tough situation for all parties involved, I just hope an agreement can be reached.
-A great NFL season relies on not just players but also great officials who sees everything we don’t by being eye level on the field, throwing out flags that could determine games, or that dreadful chain to show us that our team is 4th and inches.
+A great NFL season relies on not just players but also great officials.
+Officials see everything we don’t by being first responders, throwing out flags that could determine games, or that dreadful chain to show us that our team is 4th and inches.
 Players and Fans need responsible, equipped and experienced officials on the field to not only protect our players but also our game.

 Hopefully by Sunday this is resolved.